Loading...

 How to consume Toasted Whole Wheat Bread (Commercial) without glucose spikes

-Add a source of protein such as eggs, Greek yogurt, or cottage cheese.
-Protein can help slow down the absorption of carbohydrates.
+Add a source of protein or healthy fats to your meal, such as eggs, avocado, or nut butter.
+This can help slow down the digestion and absorption of carbohydrates.

 Monitor Meal Timing